 Session reliability policy settings

-The Session Reliability section contains policy settings for managing session reliability connections.
+The session reliability section includes policy settings for managing session reliability connections.

 Session reliability connections

 Session reliability keeps sessions active and on the user’s screen when network connectivity is interrupted.
-Users continue to see the application they are using until network connectivity resumes.
+Users continue to see the application that they’re using until network connectivity resumes.

-With session reliability, the session remains active on the server.
-To indicate that connectivity is lost, the user’s display freezes and the cursor changes to a spinning hourglass until connectivity is restored.
-The user continues to access the display during the interruption and can resume interacting with the application when the network connection is restored.
+Use session reliability, to keep the session active on the server.
+To indicate that connectivity is lost, the user display becomes opaque.
+The user might see a frozen session during the interruption.
+User can resume interacting with the application when the network connection is restored.
 Session reliability reconnects users without reauthentication prompts.
-If you do not want users to be able to reconnect to interrupted sessions without having to reauthenticate, configure the Auto client reconnect authentication setting to require authentication.
-Users are then prompted to reauthenticate when reconnecting to interrupted sessions.

 If you use both session reliability and auto client reconnect, the two features work in sequence.
-Session reliability closes (or disconnects) the user session after the amount of time specified in the Session reliability timeout setting.
-After that, the auto client reconnect settings take effect, attempting to reconnect the user to the disconnected session.
+Session reliability closes (or disconnects) the user session after the time specified in the session reliability timeout setting.
+After that, the auto client reconnect settings take effect, trying to reconnect the user to the disconnected session.